ackerm44/hiking-trailblazer/README.md

 # Hiking Trailblazer

-## he hiking app for tracking the trails you've trekked
+## The hiking app for tracking the trails you've trekked

 Hiking Trailblazer allows you to create an account to track the trails that you have hiked so far.
 Trails are related to a geographical region.
 Users can see trails that other users have hiked, add trail to their own account by adding a new trail or selecting from a trail already added by another user.

-To use this app
+To use this app:

 1. Fork and clone
 2. Bundle install
 3. Run rake db:migrate